peacefixation/peacefixation.github.io/_posts/2017-08-27-asterisk-vscode.md

         </array>
     </dict>

-I had a lot of help from the [TextMate manual](http://manual.macromates.com/en/), and the [Sublime scope naming page](https://www.sublimetext.com/docs/3/scope_naming.html).
-I also found it quite useful to dig out the colour theme definitions inside the VS Code folder to see which scopes the themes were targetting for highlighting.
+I found the [TextMate manual](http://manual.macromates.com/en/) and the [Sublime scope naming page](https://www.sublimetext.com/docs/3/scope_naming.html) very helpful.
+I also dug out the colour theme definitions inside the VS Code folder to see which scopes the themes were targetting for highlighting.
 I ended up choosing some scopes that were semantically incorrect, but resulted in a better highlight across multiple themes.
 I don't feel particularly good about that, but at the end of the day, better highlighting means faster Asterisk dialplan development, so I compromised on correctness.

 Publishing the extension was simple, but you do need to create a Visual Studio Team System (VSTS) account in order to generate a `Personal Access Token`.
-The [documenation](https://code.visualstudio.com/docs/extensions/publish-extension) walks you through the process.
+The [documentation](https://code.visualstudio.com/docs/extensions/publish-extension) walks you through the process.
 Once you have your token, publish the extension by running `vsce publish -p <token>` and you're done!

 You can see the full extension code on [Github](https://github.com/peacefixation/asterisk-vscode).